How Linked lists, Queues, Maps and Binary Trees are implemented in Linux Kernel?

 1. Linked Lists:

-• Circular Lists: Circular lists are similar to doubly linked lists, but the last element points back to the first element, forming a circular structure.
-Circular lists are useful in scenarios where elements need to be continuously processed in a loop.
-The kernel provides appropriate macros and functions for circular list management.
+• Circular Lists: Circular lists closely resemble doubly linked lists.
+However, the last element points back to the first, forming a circular structure.
+Consequently, these lists are ideal for scenarios where elements require continuous processing in a loop.
+The kernel also supplies specific macros and functions to manage circular lists efficiently.

 2. Queues:

-• FIFO Queues: First-In-First-Out (FIFO) queues are commonly used in the Linux kernel for managing data or tasks in a sequential order.
-Elements are inserted at the end of the queue and removed from the front.
-The kernel provides various queue-related functions and macros (e.g., enqueue, dequeue) for managing FIFO queues efficiently.
+• FIFO Queues: The Linux kernel commonly uses First-In-First-Out (FIFO) queues to manage data or tasks in a sequential order.
+In this structure, the kernel inserts elements at the end of the queue and removes them from the front.
+Additionally, it offers various queue-related macros and functions (e.g., enqueue, dequeue) to handle FIFO queues effectively.

 3. Maps:

-• Hash Maps: Hash maps, also known as hash tables, are used for efficient key-value mapping.
-In the Linux kernel, hash maps are implemented using the hashmap data structure.
-The kernel provides functions for hash map initialization, insertion, lookup, and removal (e.g., hashmap_init, hashmap_insert, hashmap_get, hashmap_remove).
+• Hash Maps: Hash maps—also known as hash tables—provide efficient key-value mappings.
+The Linux kernel implements them using the hashmap data structure.
+Furthermore, it includes functions for initialization, insertion, lookup, and removal (e.g., hashmap_init, hashmap_insert, hashmap_get, hashmap_remove).

 4. Binary Trees: